tommililja/Farse/README.md

 printf "%s" user.Name
 ```

-## Building parsers
+## Custom parsers

-Parsers can be built by combining the included parsers with map and validate.
-We can also use Parse.custom to build parsers for third-party types, or to just avoid unnecessary operations.
+Parse.custom can be used to build parsers for third-party types, or to just avoid unnecessary operations.

 ```fsharp
 open Farse